celsodasecond/property-management/README.md

 - @RequestBody must match the fields in the Model/DTO
 - @ResponseEntity enables to send data from client to server (DataBody & Response Code)
 - @Autowired is used to inject Implementations from Interfaces automatically (uses Dependecy Injection)
+- Entity is used to hold the data in the Repository layer.

 ## Want to get the boilerplate ?